awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/team-member.md

 Congratulations!

 Now that you are logged in, you can proceed to create an example connected device example.
-[The _Starter Workshop_](/docs/workshops/intro) will show you how to use the <a href="Core2 for AWS IoT Kit SimpleIOT Starter Bundle V1.0" target="_blank">_Core2 for AWS IoT Kit SimpleIOT Starter Bundle V1.0_</a>.
+[The _Starter Workshop_](/docs/workshops/intro) will show you how to use the <a href="https://shop.m5stack.com/collections/m5-controllers/products/aws-iot-edukit-simpleiot-starter-bundle-v1-0" target="_blank">_Core2 for AWS IoT Kit SimpleIOT Starter Bundle V1.0_</a>.